Learn The Basics of .htaccess

 What is an .htaccess File?

-An .htaccess (Hypertext Access) file is a directory-level configuration file used in Apache web servers to control different behaviors like directory access, redirects, error pages, caching, and compression without affecting the server's core configuration.
-This file works on any directory it resides in, which can be either the website's root directory or any subdirectory.
+An .htaccess (Hypertext Access) file a configuration file that sits on a directory level.
+This file is used in Apache web server environments.
+It is used to modify different server configurations like directory access, redirects, error pages, caching, and compression without affecting the server's core configuration.
+Since this file works on directory, its content will affect any directory it resides including the root directory.

 How to Create an .htaccess file?

-We do not need any special program for creating the .htaccess file, just a simple text editor will do.
+We don't need any special program to create the .htaccess file, just a simple text editor can do the job.
 When we save the .htaccess file, we have to keep in mind that this file has no name, just a ".htaccess" extension, so when saving the file, choose "All Files" in the file type box and the file name must be only ".htaccess".

 Error Redirection with .htaccess

-We can redirect users to specific pages when they try to access invalid pages.
-For example, if a user tries to visit a page that does not exist, causing a 404 error.
-Show a 404 page with .htaccess with this directive, which tells the server to display /404.html to the user, whenever a user hits a URL that does not exist.
+We can redirect users to a specific page when they try to access invalid pages.
+For example, if a user tries to visit a page that does not exist will lead to a 404 error.
+So we can show a custom 404 page with .htaccess with this directive, which tells the server to display /404.html to the user, whenever a user hits a URL that does not exist.

 ErrorDocument 404 /404.html